mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/_index.md

     "coldstart_gcp_bymemory"
     "Comparison of cold start durations per instance size" >}}

-Larger instances seem to start faster, but the effect doesn't look very strong.
+There seems to be no significant speed-up of the cold start as the instance size grows.

 Same comparison for larger functions: [Cold Start Duration per Instance Size](/serverless/coldstarts/gcp/instances).